mokdevel/DarcMods/DarcMissions/docs/ROADMAP.md

 * Journal of missions.
 Have the possibility in player and/or GM view, see the messages that were shown to players when missiong started.
 * Limit mission types.
 Idea is to make sure that only a certain amount of missions are spawned at the time or overtime.
 * Waypoint functionality for AI to roam buildings in a city
-* New missions: Steal smth and bring the loot somewhere, choppers hunting you
+* New missions: Steal smth and bring the loot somewhere